Larvell Blanks: Atlanta Braves

 Having been used all over the infield in the minors.
 Blanks played second base primarily in 1972.
 He ended his first month in the majors with a .415 batting average, but cooled off to .329 by the end of the season.
 During the off-season, regular second baseman Félix Millán was dealt to the New York Mets, seemingly opening the door for Blanks to inherit the second base job until the Braves acquired Davey Johnson from the Baltimore Orioles four weeks later.
-Instead, Blanks spent the first two months of the 1973 season as a pinch hitter and pinch runner for Atlanta before being demoted to the triple A Richmond Braves at the end of May.
+Instead, Blanks spent the first two months of the 1973 season as a pinch hitter and pinch runner for Atlanta before being demoted to the Triple A Richmond Braves at the end of May.
 Blanks batted .261 with twenty home runs and 82 runs batted in over two seasons at Richmond before receiving a call back up to the majors in September 1974.

 With incumbent shortstop Craig Robinson not hitting, Blanks was shifted over to short early in the 1975 season.
-He batted .234 with three home runs and 38 RBIs while committing 27 errors on the field his only major league season as a regular.
-He was traded twice on December 12, 1975, the same day at the Winter Meetings that the Braves upgraded at shortstop with the acquisition of Darrel Chaney from the Cincinnati Reds for Mike Lum.
-First to the Chicago White Sox with Ralph Garr for Ken Henderson, Dick Ruthven and Dan Osborn.
-Then to the Cleveland Indians for Jack Brohamer.
+He batted .234 with three home runs and 38 RBIs while committing 27 errors on the field in his only major league season as a regular.
+Blanks was traded twice on December 12, 1975, the same day at the Winter Meetings that the Braves upgraded at shortstop with the acquisition of Darrel Chaney from the Cincinnati Reds for Mike Lum: first to the Chicago White Sox with Ralph Garr for Ken Henderson, Dick Ruthven and Dan Osborn, then to the Cleveland Indians for Jack Brohamer.